GMT-458-Web-GIS/geogame-Y-1109/README.md

-# Guess the Country
+# Country Hunt

 ## Game Description
-"Guess the Country" is an interactive quiz game that provides users with a random geographical clue, allowing them to guess the correct country.
+"Country Hunt" is an interactive quiz game that provides users with a random geographical clue, allowing them to guess the correct country.
 Players will try to identify which country is represented based on the given hint.
 Correct guesses will earn points.

 ## Requirements
 - A system to present random clues to users.